ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

     end
 ```

-You can see that our function returns `(0, false)` if it runs into an error case, and otherwise returns its result, alongside a `true` value.
+You can see that our function returns `(0, false)` if it runs into an error case, and otherwise returns its result with a `true` indicator.
 When running this code, you will only have to check if the function succeeded:

 ```pony